 - At breakfast, I consistently received the wrong dishes.
 Also, all dishes were always served at once, making breakfast a very rushed affair (maybe to clear tables for other guests since the resort was operating at full capacity).

 - I had lunch one day at the pool (on the one day I was able to secure a sunbed) but it started raining halfway my meal.
 The staff was rushing to remove all the seat cushions but nobody seemed to care about me, the only guest left at the pool (which was utterly weird).
-When I finally took my plate and glass myself to the indoor bar, everything was soaked with water and still nobody came to offer assistance.
+When I finally took my plate and glass myself to the indoor bar, everything was soaked and still nobody came to offer assistance.

 - My dinner reservations were made at the wrong restaurants.
 One night, we had a reservation at the Beach Caves (confirmed by the staff) but it turned out to be at HaSalon (and the Beach Cave had no record of our reservation).
 Again, the staff seemed not to care about these mistakes, nor to make any effort to try to correct them.